brainlife/docs/docs/tutorial/diffusion-preprocessing.md

     * Choose 'fsleyes' as your viewer
     * Only have the file titled 'out.nii.gz' selected in the viewer

-Once you're happy with the surfaces, you can move onto running mrtrix3 preproc!
+Once you're happy with the alignment, you can move onto running mrtrix3 preproc!

 ##### Preprocess diffusion MRI data with mrtrix3 preproc.